AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

 Any line that does not match this format is ignored, and keys that are not found are also ignored.
 Therefore, any line that does not start with a word character is considered a comment.

-All of the configuration managment functions are static method of the Config class, and all of the configuration keys are static attributes of the Config class, these are documented in the Configuration Functions section.
+All of the configuration management functions are static method of the Config class, and all of the configuration keys are static attributes of the Config class, these are documented in the Configuration Functions section.